-Tom Stoppard's Olivier-winning play, Leopoldstadt, will open on Broadway in a limited engagement at the Longacre Theatre.
+Tom Stoppard's Olivier-winning play, Leopoldstadt, is playing a limited Broadway engagement at the Longacre Theatre, earning six Tony Award nominations including Best Play.
 Get Leopoldstadt tickets on New York Theatre Guide.
 Tickets to Leopoldstadt on Broadway are on sale now.

 The Leopoldstadt play is named for the Jewish quarter of Vienna, Austria.
 The drama begins at the end of 1899 and ends in 1955, following multiple generations of one Jewish extended family that live through that period.
-The many family members (there's a 41-person cast) in the different generations all have different backgrounds, lived experiences, and depths of faith as Jews.
+The many family members (there's a 38-person cast, including some original London members and Broadway veterans) in the different generations all have different backgrounds, lived experiences, and depths of faith as Jews.
 But historical circumstances — including one of the darkest eras of human history — force them all to reckon with their identity.
 The play is at once a deep dive into Jewish history, a recognition of Jewish people's endurance, and one playwright's deeply personal declaration of his own heritage.

 A Leopoldstadt review on London Theatre reads: "It is played and staged with a glowing warmth throughout, with lovely and loving ensemble character work on display across the board.
 This is a powerful, important new play from one of our greatest living playwrights that, should it prove to be his swansong, means he has gone out on a significant high, even as he dramatises a low point on world history."